A Guide To Data Breach

-Your IT department says that they believe the company's database of employee social security numbers was hacked.
+Your IT department says they believe the company's database of employee social security numbers was hacked.
 They also believe the online credit card payment system has been compromised.
 HR might report that a dissatisfied employee just walked out with hundreds of social security numbers and sold them on the black market.

 The FBI sometimes contacts a business to advise them that they are under attack.
 When this happens, there is a lot of confusion, and everyone tries to figure out what information was taken and who gained access.
 No amount of exercise can prepare a firm for all potential scenarios because each breach is distinct.